kantega/storm-twitter-workshop/README.md

 ## STEP TWO ##
 ### Storm: My first topology
 Goal: Print out tweets
-1. Modify TwitterFunTopology.java: Define your Twitter query (location and topic based).
+Modify TwitterFunTopology.java: Define your Twitter query (location and topic based).
 See the provided TwitterSpout class and our [Reading tweet streams using Twitter4j](https://github.com/kantega/storm-twitter-workshop/wiki/Basic-Twitter-stream-reading-using-Twitter4j) wiki page for understanding how the tweets are fetched.
-Build a topology that use your twitter query and routes the twitter messages to the FileWriterBolt (Replace the todo's with implementations).
+Build a topology that uses your twitter query and routes the twitter messages to the FileWriterBolt (Replace the todo's with implementations).
 Run the main method in TwitterFunTopology.java.
 NOTE: Do not create more than 1 TwitterSpout workers or else you may encounter Twitter API limits!

 ## STEP THREE ##
 ### Storm: Extracting hashtags
 Goal: Build a topology that extracts and prints the hashtags from Norwegian tweets.
 We do this by introducing a new bolt (HashtagExtractionBolt).
 (Replace the todo's with implementations).
 Print the hashtags to a FileWriterBolt.
 Hint: Take a look at [FilterQuery](https://github.com/kantega/storm-twitter-workshop/wiki/Twitter-API-and-Twitter4j-Streaming-Resources), however, note that the language feature may not yet implementet by Twitter4j.
 You can use the LanguageDetectionBolt to find the correct language, but it can give inaccurate results for a small language as Norwegain.
 You can use the location filter of FilterQuery get better accuracy.
 Again take a look at [Basic Twitter stream reading using Twitter4j](https://github.com/kantega/storm-twitter-workshop/wiki/Basic-Twitter-stream-reading-using-Twitter4j).
+Twitter4j documentation is poor, so it is recommended to use Twitters own documentation.
+In our [Twitter resource](https://github.com/kantega/storm-twitter-workshop/wiki/Twitter-API-and-Twitter4j-Streaming-Resources) we have listed relevant documentation from Twitter.
+Be sure to check that out!

 ## STEP FOUR ##